kaspermunch/PopulationGenomicsCourse/Exercises/04_phasing_and_recombination/README.md

 ## Format input data for LDhat

 LDhat needs its input data in a particular format.
 We will use vcftools to produce these input files from the phased VCF file.

-First, we will need to install vcftools in our conda environment.
-To do so, run:

-    conda install -c bioconda vcftools

 Africa: